Antonio447-cloud/load-balancer-solution-using-apache-step2/README.md

 # Load Balancer Solution Using Apache

 *Demonstration of how to enhance the website solution that we implemented on project: "devops-website-solution-with-nfs-lvm-project1" by adding a load balancer to distribute traffic between 2 web servers.
-We will also use a load balancer so that users can access our website by using a single URL.
-The source code used on this project was retrieved from darey.io.*
+We will also use a load balancer so that users can access our website by using a single URL.*

 - This project is a continuation of project: